loune20/belzee/README.md

 ```

 ## Usage
-The game is mostly point-and-click
+The game is mostly click & point